signalogic/SigSRF_SDK/README.md

 <a name="SDKDemoDownload"></a>
 # Demo and SDK Download

-The SigSRF SDK and demo download consists of an install script and RAR package containing:
+The SigSRF SDK and demo download consists of an install script and a RAR package or Docker container containing:

    1) A limited eval / demo version of SigSRF libraries and executables, including media packet streaming and decoding, media transcoding, image analytics, and H.264 video streaming (ffmpeg acceleration).
 For notes on demo limits, see [Demos](#user-content-demos) below.